dwoods-40/Hangman_with_Difficulties/projectroadmap.md

 - Main game runs
 - Started testing tkinter and how to do the GUI

-Week of 23
+Week of April 19th

 - Trying to figure out GUI
 - Completed Sprint 2

-Week of 26
+Week of April 26th

+- Completed Sprint 3
 - Trying to finish the main game
 - struggling with tkinter
-- Created PPT for Presnetation
+- Created PPT for Presentation

+Week of May 1st

+- Completed presentation on May 5th, at 3:30 PM